AfterShip/deprecated-apps-spree/README.md

 ###2.
 Setup the API Key

-Log in to AfterShip.
-Go to "Settings" page and select "Profile" tab, then copy the consumer key and consumer to initializers/aftership.rb
+You can retrieve your api key at [https://www.aftership.com/connect/spree](https://www.aftership.com/connect/spree), then copy the api key to config/initializers/aftership.rb

 	Spree::Aftership::Config[:api_key] =  "YOUR_API_KEY"

+Replace "YOUR_API_KEY" to your AfterShip api key.

 ---------------------------------------